benjamindraper1996/CI_PP2_FoxPhotography/README.md

 2. As a first-time user, I would like to be able to contact the company.
 3. As a first-time user, I want to see the company’s gallery.
 4. As a first-time user, I want to know about the company.
+5. As a first-time user, I Want to Know how to find the business on social media.

 #### Returning User
-5. As a returning user, I would like to see the company’s portfolio.
+6. As a returning user, I would like to see the company’s portfolio.
-6. As a returning user, I would like to be able to find the company.
+7. As a returning user, I would like to be able to find the company.
-7. As a returning user, I would like to find out more information about the company.
+8. As a returning user, I would like to find out more information about the company.

 #### Company Owner
-8. As the company owner, I want users to be able to see the gallery with ease.
+9. As the company owner, I want users to be able to see the gallery with ease.
-9. As the company owner, I want users to get to know the website.
+10. As the company owner, I want users to get to know the website.
-10. As the company owner, I want the users to be able to contact us easily.
+11. As the company owner, I want the users to be able to contact us easily.
-11. As the company owner, I want the website to act in a responsive manner on all devices.
+12. As the company owner, I want the website to act in a responsive manner on all devices.
-12. As the company owner, I want users to get redirected to a custom 404 error page if they type in a wrong link into their browser.
+13. As the company owner, I want users to get redirected to a custom 404 error page if they type in a wrong link into their browser.
+14. As the business owner, I would like users to have easy access to social media links.

 ## Design